aaron-grau/curic/javascript/projects/jquery_lite/README.md

 library on this document, so give yourself some elements to experiment with.

-Add a `<script>` tag at the top of the HTML document that sources the actual jQuery library.
+Add a `<script>` tag at the top of the HTML document that sources [the actual jQuery library][jquery-library].
 This will allow you to test the functionality of your jQuery lite methods.

 ### Webpack

 Create a `/lib` folder where we will store all of our files.
 Create a file in `/lib` called, `main.js` and boot up `webpack --watch lib/main.js lib/jquery_lite.js`.
-This output file is what we want to source in another`<script>` tag of our html file.
+This output file is what we want to source in another`<script>` tag in our html file.
 Go ahead and add that script tag now.

 ### The core function